atenreiro/opensquat/README.md

 *   Save output into different formats (txt, JSON and CSV)
 *   Can be integrated with other threat intelligence tools and DNS sinkholes

-This is an opensource project so everyone's welcomed to contribute.
+As an opensource project, everyone's welcome to contribute.

 Screenshot / Video Demo
 -------------